Best Adventure Holidays for Single Travelers

 3. Make It a Safari

 Have a longer time to enjoy an African adventure?
 Book a solo safari trip!
-Oliver’s Camp, located right in Tanzania’s Tarangire National Park, pairs single travellers in small groups with their own experienced guide.
+Oliver’s Camp, located right in Tanzania’s Tarangire National Park, pairs single travelers in small groups with their own experienced guide.

-These guides receive special training on how to get guests breathtakingly close to the various wildlife on the preserve — including magnificent creatures like lions and elephants — while still protecting traveler safety
+These guides receive special training on how to get guests breathtakingly close to the various wildlife on the preserve — including magnificent creatures like lions and elephants, while still protecting traveler safety

 Singles hoping to meet a partner who shares their love of (group) adventure will find themselves in luck at Oliver Camp, where nightly communal feasts encourage guests to mingle and to make new friends.